nathabee/PomoloBee/documentation/Workflow.md

 ### **App Requirements**
 ✅ Store static data locally for offline mode.
-✅ Send an image and raw_id to Django for estimation.
+✅ Send an image and row_id to Django for estimation.

 ✅ Fetch results for past estimations.
 ✅ Sync with Django when online.